epimorphics/ukhpi/README.md

 itself is freely available under the terms of the [Open Government License](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)

-## Updating geographies

-Over many years, the boundaries of UK Local Authorities (LA) change.
-Sometimes multiple adjacent authorities merge to for a new unitary authority (UA), or sometimes a unitary authority is split off from an existing LA (e.g. City of Plymouth).

-In this case, we need to update two data sources within the application, and coordinate this change with HMLR (and, by extension, ONS).

-For example, in 2020 we updated the app due to various changes in LA boundaries, including the creation of the Bournemouth, Christchurch and Poole UA.
-The timeline of these changes was fairly typical, so we've documented it here for future reference:

-- April 2019: new boundaries go into effect.
-- Feb 2020: ONS perform their (single) yearly update of location tables.
-- March 2020: HMLR provided Epimorphics with a collection of test data, including the new regions table, as Turtle (`.ttl`) files.
-- March 2020: we loaded the test data into a dev server in order to re-run the [`rails ukhpi:locations` task](#rails-script-tasks).
-This task updates the cached Ruby and Javascript locations tables, to save the application having to query the API every time a location is referred to.
-- In order to update the map UI in UKHPI, we need to regenerate the `ONS-Geographies` GeoJSON file.
-[Alex](mailto:alex.coley@epimorphics.com) has a Feature Migration Engine (FME) script on his system that automates this.

-  We need to simplify the outlines, because otherwise the generated GeoJSON file is enormous.
-Doing the simplification in FME means that there are no gaps between adjacent authorities as the outlines are compressed.

-  The basic process is:

-    1. Find and download the relevant shapefile from the ONS geographies portal.
-    2. Run the FME script to convert the shapefile GeoJSON, simplifying the outlines along the way.
-    3. Once the initial GeoJSON file is produced, there is a simple shellscript to regularise the property names in the GeoJSON, see `bin/ons-geojson-cleanup`.

-  The core issue is that the application code expects the GSS code for a location to be `code` and the location name to be `name`.
-In the ONS shapefile, the GSS code can be, for example, `rgn18cd` and the name `rgn18nm`.

-  Rather than have the code adapt to these, assuming they may change each year, it was easier to have a data-cleansing task.
-It could have been a rake task, but there are some Linux command utilities that do the job very easily.
-The code will need to be changed to reference the new GeoJSON file, i.e.
-  `app/javascript/data/ONS-Geographies-$YEAR.json`.

-- Finally, the application is published on
-  <https://hmlr-dev-pres.epimorphics.net/app/ukhpi/> for the Plymouth team to
-  test.

 ## Outline domain model

 In the 2017 update, we extended the display to present all of the underlying